-Document Summary of contents and objectives Key Targets and Indicators relevant to the AAP • 40 μg m -3 Particles (PM2.5) 0.25 μg m -3 2020 20% cut in urban background exposure 2010-2020 The Air Quality (England) Regulations 2000 & Air Quality Standard Regulations (2010) These documents transpose into English law the requirements of Directives 2008/50/EC and 2004/107/EC on air quality.
+Document Summary of contents and objectives Key Targets a Key Targets and Indicators relevant to the AAP 40 μg m -3 Particles (PM2.5) 0.25 μg m -3 2020 20% cut in urban background exposure 2010-2020 The Air Quality (England) Regulations 2000 & Air Quality Standard Regulations (2010) These documents transpose into English law the requirements of Directives 2008/50/EC and 2004/107/EC on air quality.
 See above Air pollution: action in a changing climate (2010) Explains the benefits of combining work on climate change and air quality.
-The document highlights the additional health benefits that can be achieved through closer integration of air quality and climate change policies in future. policy are that contr The UK's pollution quality in Air qualit such as pi how the linkages between air quality as as air pollution often originates in ibute to climate change.
-It commitment to build a Low Carboth the choices made to get there was approvements.
-It commitment to build a Low Carboth the choices made to get there was approvements.
-It commitments can be committed to get the composition of the commitment of the from the same activities on Economy reduces air ill affect the extent of air e realised through actions enewable sources of Water for Life, White Paper, 2011 The White Paper describes a vision for future water management in which the water sector is resilient, in which water companies are more efficient and customer focused, and in which water is values as the precious resource it is.
+The document highlights the additional health benefits that can be achieved through closer integration of air quality and climate change policies in future. policy are that contr The UK's pollution quality im policy areas as air pollution often originates from the same activities that contribute to climate change.
+Air quality/climate change co-benefits can be realised through actions such as promoting low-carbon vehicles and renewable sources of energy that do not involve combustion.
+At the same time, actions that tackle climate change but damage air quality must be avoided.
+Water for Life, White Paper, 2011 The White Paper describes a vision for future water management in which the water sector is resilient, in which water companies are more efficient and customer focused, and in which water is values as the precious resource it is.
 It also explains that we all have a part to play in the realisation of this vision.
+No specific targ gets or indicators.
 It makes clear that we must halt and reverse the damage we have done to water ecosystems, and ensure that they can continue to provide essential services to us and the natural environment more generally.
-Takes forward the new 'catchment-based approach' to water quality and diffuse pollution. mate change but damage air quality gets or indicators. must be avoided.
+Takes forward the new 'catchment-based approach' to water quality and diffuse pollution.
 Catchment Based Approach: Improving the Quality of the Water Environment, 2013 Provides general information about the Catchment Based Approach.
 It is intended as an initial framework to facilitate different ways of working towards a better water environment.
 The framework is designed to support local action and much of what is described sets out the 'bridge' between local actions and the much larger scale actions described in River Basin Management Plans.
-Objectives: Delivering a better quality water environment Encouraging collaborative working to support transparent decision making No specific targ gets or indicators
+No specific targ gets or indicators Objectives: • Delivering a better quality water environment • Encouraging collaborative working to support transparent decision making